On the mixed-model analysis of covariance in cluster-randomized trials: Applications to Three Cluster-Randomized Trials

 \emph{Improving Early Childhood Development in Zambia} (IECDZ) is a CRT assessing the effect of a community-based early childhood development (ECD) program on physical and cognitive development \citep{rockers2018two}.
 Thirty clusters of villages were equally randomized to receive treatment (ECD, 195 caregiver-child dyads within 15 clusters) or control (no intervention, 182 caregiver-child dyads within 15 clusters) with each cluster including 2--26 caregiver-child dyads.
 We focus on the continuous outcome, height-for-age z-score (HAZ), at the year-2 follow-up, which was used to determine children's stunting status (HAZ $< -2$) in the primary analysis of the study.
 We adjust for the baseline covariates age, baseline HAZ, as well as child motor score.

 The \emph{Work, Family, and Health Study} (WFHS) is a CRT designed to enhance the understanding of the impact of workplace practices and policies on employees' work, family, and health outcomes \citep{WFHS}.
 We use data from one study site, a Fortune 500 company, where 56 study groups were randomly assigned to receive a workplace intervention (423 employees in 29 clusters) or usual practice (400 employees in 27 clusters) with each cluster including 3--50 employees.
 We focus on the control over work hours (CWH) at the 6-month follow-up, which is a continuous measure ranging from 1 to 5 and demonstrated the largest treatment effect \citep{kelly2014changing}.
-Baseline CWH, job function (core or supporting), and cluster size are adjusted for as baseline covariates.
+Baseline CWH and job function (core or supporting) are adjusted for as baseline covariates.

-\subsection{Data Analysis Results}
+\subsection{Data analysis results}

-In each CRT, we estimate the treatment effect using the mixed-model unadjusted estimator, mixed-model ANCOVA estimator, and cluster-level ANCOVA estimator.
-For illustration purposes, we assume that simple randomization is used in all CRTs.
-Furthermore, individuals with missing outcomes (15\%, 1\%, and 20\% for TASSH, IECDZ, and WFHS) are removed from the analysis and missing baseline variables are imputed once by the mean of non-missing observations.
+{ In each CRT, we estimate the average treatment effect using the mixed-model unadjusted, ANCOVA1, and ANCOVA2 estimators, individual-level ANCOVA1 and ANCOVA2 estimators, and cluster-level ANCOVA1 and ANCOVA2 estimators.} For illustration purposes, we assume that simple randomization is used in all CRTs.
+Furthermore, individuals with missing outcomes (15\%, 1\%, and 20\% for TASSH, IECDZ, and WFHS) are removed from the analysis and missing baseline variables are imputed once by the mean of non-missing observations \citep{sullivan2018should}.

 Table~\ref{table:data-analysis} presents the data analysis results.
-For the TASSH study, covariate adjustment by the cluster-level ANCOVA results in a 10\% variance reduction and a 5\% narrower confidence interval compared to the mixed-model unadjusted estimator.
-In contrast, the mixed-model ANCOVA estimator only has a slightly larger variance estimate than the mixed-model unadjusted estimator, which may suggest a small efficiency loss due to covariate adjustment in the presence of a misspecified intracluster correlation structure.
+For the TASSH study, covariate adjustment by the cluster-level ANCOVA1 results in a 26\% variance reduction and a 14\% narrower confidence interval compared to the mixed-model unadjusted estimator. {Mixed-model ANCOVA1 and individual-level ANCOVA1 perform similarly, resulting in a small variance reduction of 4\% compared to the mixed-model unadjusted estimator.
+This variance reduction is smaller than the variance reduction from cluster-level ANCOVA1, likely due to the small variation in cluster sizes (the coefficient of variation of cluster sizes is 0.16), thereby close to the setting of Proposition~\ref{coro3} with constant observed cluster sizes.
+Compared to ANCOVA1 estimators, ANCOVA2 estimators have 19\% larger variance, likely due to the loss of degrees of freedom when estimating the interaction terms that may be absent from the true underlying data-generating distribution. }